raka2407/ard-transformer/README.md

 Currently, CA ARD provides an integration capability with HP QC/ALM and automatically uploads the test cases generated from ARD to QC/ALM.
 However, this is a limitation in CA ARD and does not integrate with the advanced version of QC/ALM, which is MicroFocus ALM Octane.

 The custom solution written in Python will read the data generated from CA ARD [.xlsx], transform and write the data [.xlsx] to Octane undestandable format.
-This data in .xlsx is further used for import into ALM Octane.
+The transformed data in [.xlsx] is further used for import into ALM Octane.

 ![Transformer](https://upload.wikimedia.org/wikipedia/commons/6/60/ARD-Octane.jpg)